 How does the University manage this growth?
 How does it respond to changing societal needs?
 What should the school look like in 2020?

 Those questions were answered in, “UMass Lowell 2020: A Strategic Plan for the Next Decade,” developed over 18 months by more than 200 faculty, staff and students, with feedback from the entire campus as well as an external advisory group comprised of alumni and community leaders.
 The effort was led by Provost Ahmed Abdelal and Executive Vice Chancellor Jacqueline Moloney.
-The plan was reviewed and updated in October 2015 after five years to recognize accomplishments and changed priorities.
+The plan was reviewed and updated most recently in February 2016.

 The plan articulates a vision of UMass Lowell in the year 2020 and maps out the blueprint to get there.
 It sets out a comprehensive strategy that will differentiate the University by its excellence across several areas.